sator-imaging/Copy-to-Another-Repository/README.md

     tags:
     tags-ignore:
     paths:
-      - 'README.md'   # limit trigger to the target-filepath
+      - 'README.md'  # limit trigger to the target-filepath.
+                     # It's not elegant to set same value in two options but
+                     # there is no way to retrieve this value in composite action.

 jobs:
   main: